 Before you begin doing curls in the living room, there are many things you will want to consider.
-Budget, space, and activities that keep you most motivated will need to be sorted out in advance.
+Budget, space, and activities that keep you most motivated will need to be decided in advance.

 Be aware of space constraints in the room you will be using.
 Look for a place that is spacious, well-lit, and clutter-free.
 It should be free of hazards for you and other people in your home.
+The placement of the equipment in the room should also not pose a danger to them.
 The size of the room may also dictate what type of equipment you should consider.
 Know where you want to set up your gym before you shop for your equipment.

 Keep in mind that certain areas of your home may be more prone to getting damp or moldy, dusty, or extremely hot or cold.
 They will not make ideal exercise locations.